 The other thing to know about composting is there are many ways to do it.
 Find a way that fits your personality and lifestyle.
 Here’s what goes into a compost pile in Southcentral Alaska.
-Bears can certainly be an issue in some areas of Alaska.
+Bears can certainly be an issue in some parts of Alaska.

 Composting is not rocket science, but if you understand the science behind what’s happening, you’ll end up with higher quality product for your garden while minimizing the amount of nitrogen lost to the air and soil, which is better for the environment and your garden.